haskell-serbia/tutorials/dependent_types.md

 type family IfGetThenUnitElseMaybeBody (m :: Method) :: Type where IfGetThenUnitElseMaybeBody 'GET = ()
   IfGetThenUnitElseMaybeBody 'POST = Maybe Body

+-- this type should remind you of our ∑ type
-data Request m =
+-- Σ (x :: Bool) (if x then Int else String) data Request m =
   Req (SMethod m)
       (IfGetThenUnitElseMaybeBody m)